jespermaag/gganatogram/README.md

 Usage
 -----

-This package requires `ggplot2` and `ggpolypath` which loads when loading the package
+This package requires `ggplot2` and `ggpolypath` which loads when loading the package.

+More plot examples can be found at <https://jespermaag.github.io/blog/2018/gganatogram/>
 ``` r

 library(gganatogram)